vicsharp-shibusa/kyna/dotnet/apps/Kyna.Importer.Cli/README.md

 The Kyna import utility is a command line interface used to import data from an external API and preserve the results in the `api_transactions` table in the `imports` database.

-The `-s <source name>` argument is *required* (but defaults to `eodhd.com`) when not showing help.
-The only currently supported source is `eodhd.com`.

-The `-c <configuration file>` is *required* when not showing help.
+The `-f <configuration file>` is *required* when not showing help.
-The configuration file must be JSON and must correspond to the source name specified by `-s`.
+The configuration file must be JSON.

 You can use `--dry-run` to get a sense of what your configuration file will do.

-Use `--info` to see information about your daily limit and current usage.
+Use `--info` to see information (if available) about the state of your subscription (different results for different sources).

 ## Help Text